City-of-Helsinki/helfi-test-automation-python/README.md

 # Docker and CI
 You can use Dockerfile to create container for Robot Framework.
 However Dockerfile should be combined with hel-fi environment in a way that from container you can run tests against helfi web platform. (**dockerfile is not anymore maintained due robotframework-docker support from development environment (at least kymp)**)

-You can use robotframework support at least in kymp environment by starting the environment with command

-      make setup-robo DRUPAL_BUILD_FROM_SCRATCH=true
-after setup is finished use editor to add following line into .env -file at kymp root folder under COMPOSE_PROJECT_NAME

-      COMPOSE_PROFILES=testing
-then restart the containers.
-Robot Framework container shell can be opened by running command

-      make robo-shell
-in environment root.
-Testcase runs must be started from test automation folder.  (app/helfi-test-automation-python)

 In github runs also [Pabot](https://github.com/mkorpela/pabot) is used.
 But it can be used in local envs also.
 Purpose of it is to speed up running tests by parallel execution.